ajleeson/research_blog/_posts/2024-06-28-masters-analyses-plans.md

 When circulation is weak, I expect that bottom waters will not be renewed often and that an inlet is thus more susceptible to hypoxia.
 I imagine that the best way to look at circulation would be to use the TEF method.

-Ideally, I want to calculate the flushing time of each of the 21 inlets defined in Figure ??? in the section "Comparisons between inlets," where flushing time is:
+Ideally, I want to calculate the flushing time of each of the 21 inlets defined in Figure 8 in the section "Comparisons between inlets," where flushing time is:

 $$ T_{flush} = \frac{V}{Q}$$

-as defined in MacCready et al. (2021) where V is the volume of the inlet and Q is Qout or Qin calculate from TEF.
+as defined in MacCready et al. (2021) where V is the volume of the inlet and Q is Qout or Qin calculated from TEF.
 I could draw a section at the  mouth of each of the 21 inlets and determine the Qin and Qout flowing in and out of the terminal inlet.

 Realistically, I do not think I have enough time before August 9 to learn how to do a TEF calculation, and do it well.
 However, I want to bookmark this thought and revisit it later.